 Dear Parents and Carers,

-co-ordination, strength, technique, control and balance.
-As a part of our unit children will be learning the skills and rules of hockey and competing in games at school.
+This term we are following a scheme of work for Cricket.
+Children will be developing in throwing, catching, fielding and teamwork.
+As a part of our unit children will be learning the skills to play a match of cricket.
+It is really important that the children have their P.E kit in school so they can fully participate in this crucial part of their curriculum.
+PE kits must remain in school and will be sent home for each holiday.
 It is really important that the children have their P.E kit in school so they can fully participate in this crucial part of their curriculum.
 PE kits must remain in school and will be sent home for each holiday.

-Rights Respecting School
+Rights Respecting School:

 This term we will also be looking at the United Nations Convention of the Rights of the Child (UNCRC) focusing on different articles.
 We will continue to learn that every child has rights which cannot be taken away from them and focusing on the different ways that both adults and children can respect children’s rights.
 Look on the school website for more details about our Right Respecting School journey.

-Trips / websites to support learning
+Suggested trips / websites to support learning

 Mrs. Brampton, Mrs Harrison and Miss Chapple

 Year Three and Four